Mercedes-Benz in Formula One: Eight consecutive Constructors' titles (2014–2021)

 For the 2018 season the team retained both Hamilton and Bottas.
 The team clinched their fifth straight constructors' title at the penultimate race of the season in Brazil after a win for Hamilton.
 In the 2018 season, Mercedes won 11 races (all for Hamilton) out of 21 races, took 10 fastest laps (three for Hamilton and seven for Bottas), 13 pole positions (eleven for Hamilton and two for Bottas), and four 1–2 finishes.
 This made Mercedes only the second team in the history in F1 to achieve the feat of winning 5 drivers' and constructors' titles in a row, after Ferrari did so between 2000 and 2004.

 For the 2019 season, the team again retained both Hamilton and Bottas.
 In the opening race, both drivers locked out the front row with Hamilton taking pole position.
 Bottas overtook Hamilton at the start and took his first victory since the 2017 Abu Dhabi Grand Prix, with Hamilton managing to give the team a 1–2 finish after fending off Red Bull's Max Verstappen.
 The team continued the strong performance through the first half of the season.
-By the summer break, Mercedes had won 10 out of 12 races with Hamilton taking 8 victories to Bottas's 2, securing 1–2 finishes at the first 5 races of the season.
+By the summer break, Mercedes had won 10 out of 12 races with Hamilton taking 8 victories to Bottas' 2, securing 1–2 finishes at the first 5 races of the season.
 The team would go on to take both the drivers and constructors titles for the sixth consecutive year.